JuliaAI/MLJ.jl/docs/src/learning_networks.md

 - Wrap the learning network code in a model `fit` method.

-All learning networks that make determinisic (respectively, probabilistic) predictions export as models of subtype `DeterministicNetwork` (respectively, `ProbabilisticNetwork`), Unsupervised learning networks export to `UnsupervisedNetwork` model subtypes.
+All learning networks that make determinisic (respectively, probabilistic) predictions export to models of subtype `DeterministicNetwork` (respectively, `ProbabilisticNetwork`), Unsupervised learning networks export to `UnsupervisedNetwork` model subtypes.